Hyperbaric Safety Director

 - Other Location

-Healogics is hiring for a Hyperbaric Safety Director to join our Wound Care Center team in Pocatello, ID at Portneuf Medical Center.
+Healogics is hiring a Full-Time Hyperbaric Safety Director for our Wound Care Center at Russell Medical Center in Alexander City, AL.

-Reporting to the Program Director, the Hyperbaric Safety Director administers hyperbaric oxygen therapy to patients as prescribed by the Hyperbaric Provider.
+Our Hyperbaric Safety Director will work with supervision from Program Director to provide high-quality wound care within a Healogics Wound Care Center.
+They administer hyperbaric oxygen therapy to patients as prescribed by the Hyperbaric Provider.
 This position is responsible for the safe and effective operation of the hyperbaric chamber(s) and related support systems, as well as for the safe delivery of hyperbaric oxygen therapy to the hyperbaric patient.
 The position is also responsible for the day-to-day maintenance on the hyperbaric chamber(s) and related support systems and serves as the point person for assessment of materials that are appropriate for use in and around hyperbaric chambers.

 - Performs hyperbaric chamber operator duties.
 This includes: